Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 \subsection{Fragmented Buy-In}

-We use \emph{buy-in} to mean two levels of commitment: an instructor's own motivation to revise course materials to shape student-AI interactions, and departmental support from colleagues that enables and rewards those revisions.
-Emergency pedagogical design competed with routine teaching work.
-Instructors were already committed to preparing and updating assignments, delivering lecture, meeting with staff, answering email, writing exams, and grading.
-Managing unprompted student use of generative AI arrived on top of these duties, not in place of them.
-As a result, designing student-AI interactions was rarely their top priority, even when instructors believed it mattered for learning.
+We use \emph{buy-in} to refer to two levels of commitment: an instructor's own motivation to revise course materials to shape student-AI interactions, and departmental support from colleagues that enables and rewards those revisions.
+We make this distinction because our survey results indicated a clear gap between instructors' own openness to adopting GenAI and their perceptions of departmental support.
+While 81\% of respondents rated themselves as Open or Very Open to adopting GenAI technologies, only 28\% said the same of their colleagues (Fig.~\ref{fig:fragmentedbuyin}a,b).
+Although 23\% Agreed or Strongly Agreed that colleague resistance was a barrier, most respondents selected neutral options, suggesting ambivalence rather than direct opposition (Fig.~\ref{fig:fragmentedbuyin}c).
+These patterns indicate that instructors often felt individually willing to revise courses but did not perceive a shared departmental commitment to this work.

-Although we selected for interviewees that had already made concrete changes to their course materials in response to student GenAI usage, several instructors pointed out an initial lack of personal buy-in when they first learned about GenAI~(P03-P06, P09-P10, P12).
+Since we selected for interviewees that had already made concrete changes to their course materials in response to student GenAI usage, a limitation of our interviews is that they only surface perspectives of instructors who had strong personal buy-in for making course changes.
+Even so, several interviewees described an initial period of reluctance or skepticism~(P03-P06, P09-P10, P12).
 For example, one instructor mentioned that ``I'd been trying to ignore [GenAI tools] for as long as I possibly could'' by using proctored quizzes to deter students from using GenAI on assignments~(P06).
 Despite having course policies forbidding GenAI, this instructor eventually realized that students used GenAI to complete assignments anyway, and then did poorly on proctored assessments -- a pattern echoed by other interviewees~(P04, P08, P12, P13).
 On reflection, P06 shared that ``punishing them [via a proctored assessment] after the fact is not particularly useful or effective.
 So how can I get them to stop doing things they shouldn't be doing?''
 Other instructors cited a desire to curb potential ``bad habits'' when students used GenAI without instructor guidance~(P07, P08).